KPI Tree

 Ramp only sees expense data.
 KPI Tree correlates spend metrics with revenue, headcount, and pipeline data from every source in your warehouse to show whether costs are driving efficient growth or just growing.

-32 Ramp metrics ready to add to your metric trees.
+Metrics you can track.
+Ready to add to your metric trees.

 Average Transaction Value